 As part of ELAN we ensure that all staff adhere to the Safeguarding Policy 2020-21 which is developed in line with recommendations from NSSCB.
-The policy is reviewed annually by governors and is a working document that reflects our practice.
+The policy is reviewed annually by ELAN and governors and is a working document that reflects our practice.
 Parents/carers can request a paper copy from the office.

 Part of our responsibility in this area is to work with outside agencies such as Social Care, Childrens Centres, Health Services, the Police and High Impact Families to make sure all pupils are kept safe.
 This means that at times we are obliged to pass on concerns or information to these agencies.
-The school will always do this in consultation with parents unless to do so could put a child at risk To do this effectively we have one teacher who co-ordinates this work, this person is known as the Designated Safeguarding Lead.
+The school will always do this in consultation with parents except in circumstances where a child is at risk.
+To do this effectively we have one person in the school who co-ordinates this work, this person is known as the Designated Safeguarding Lead.
 They are supported by a teacher in school who focuses on children who are looked after and is also monitored by the Chair of Governors.